 - Pre-heat the oven to 150°C.

 - Pour into your largest roasting tin and spread out to as thin a layer as it will go.
-Put in the oven for 1 hour @ 150°C, taking out and stirring well every 15 minutes to ensure that it all browns evenly.
+Put in the oven for 1 hour at 150°C, taking out and stirring well every 15 minutes to ensure that it all browns evenly.

 - Leave until fully cooled and then pour into sealed containers.